This Is the Right Internal Temperature for Cooked Chicken

 Bartosz Luczak/Getty Images

-One of the best ways to make sure your chicken is safe to eat is to cook it to the proper temperature.
+The best way to determine when chicken is cooked and safe to eat is to check its internal temperature.
 But what should that temperature be?
-Does it matter the way the chicken is prepared or cooked?
-Below you will find all this information and more, so you can feel good about your home cooked chicken.
+And does it matter whether you baked a whole chicken in the oven, or cooked chicken breasts on the stovetop?
+Below you will find all this information and more, so you can feel good about your home-cooked chicken.

 The time needed to cook your chicken depends on your cooking method.
 For example, four ounces of boneless chicken breast should be roasted at 350 degrees F for 20 to 30 minutes, simmered for 25 to 30 minutes, or grilled for six to eight minutes per side.
 This is also why it is important to follow the cooking time and temperature listed on a recipe and then to check that the internal cooking temperature has been reached using an instant read thermometer.